Operations- and Uncertainty-Aware Installation of FACTS Devices in a Large Transmission System: The Algorithm

-The obtained solution from the solver does not correspond to a solution of the actual power balance equations.
-Hence the AC-PF step is added to maintain a valid/feasible power AC-PF solution at each step of the algorithm.
+Notice that solution of the step \ref{subsec:QP} may actually violate the AC-PF balance.
+Hence the exact AC-PF step is added to maintain a valid/feasible power AC-PF solution at each step of the algorithm.

-Overall, the steps described above allow to maintain solution and resolve contingencies of the system gracefully.
+All together (i.e., in combination) the steps described above provide a feasible solution and resolve a system's contingencies simultaneously and gracefully.